Digital Arts = Mac Lab MediaLearn how to run an actual business and work your way up the corporate ladder

 Who can take Digital Arts?

-I'm not good at computers.
-Will that matter?
+I'm not good with computers.
+Does that matter?

 If you’re willing to work hard and play by the rules it won’t matter at all because you’ll learn to use a computer like a pro.